Senate President Ty Masterson and Kansas Republicans just voted to send men into ladies’ bathrooms

 No library or public pool or courthouse or school will have multiple-occupancy bathrooms.
 They won’t be able to afford it.

 Think I’m nuts?
 Read the bill again.
 How can public workers possibly fulfill these restrictions responsibly?
-They will have to monitor bathroom use by each and every person and certify his or her gender, or expose their employers to liability.
+They will have to monitor bathroom use by each and every person and certify his or her gender, or expose their employers to legal and financial liability.

 Kansans will try to make money from persecuting trans people

 One can easily imagine a band of bounty hunters coming together, dedicated to driving transgender people out of Kansas.
 They will accuse and file suit, persecute and revile those different than them.
-They might win, they might not, but they can enjoy the terror created along the way.
+They might win, they might not, but they can enjoy creating terror along the way.

-The bill as written makes no allowance for false accusations, so these vigilantes will have no reason to refrain from filing hundreds or thousands of complaints.
+The bill as written can’t imagine such false accusations, so these vigilantes will have no reason to restrain themselves.

 Who will investigate?
 Whose findings will stand?
 Who knows?